pablobernabeu/website-files/content/post/2021-07-21-surviving-discrimination-and-confronting-it/index.md

 The discrimination can be well described by means of an extensive document that recounts every relevant episode, with the applicable evidence being attached.
 Don't fret about *reading time*: the larger the document, the better.

 Name it!
 Discrimination has precise names---for instance, *xenophobia*---, which must be used where relevant and necessary.
 People know the meaning: perpetrators are likely know it, and so will the authorities or mediators who are in charge of resolving the case.
 Whether these people like the word to be used or not is their own problem, not yours.
-Nonetheless, names are just that---labels.
-Another label for many common cases at university is 'unfairness'.
-It is less specific but often more objective.
+Nonetheless, more general, and often objective, *hypernyms* are also available, such as 'discrimination' and 'unfairness'.

+#### Case study

-As an example, this year I was bullied by some of my flatmates.
+This year, I was bullied by some of my flatmates.
 This bullying was finally underscored when they submitted false accusations about me to the Graduate College Accommodation Office at Lancaster University.
 The latter office initially embraced and acted upon these accusations.
 The College would not initially allow me to receive the information in writing and respond likewise.
 On the contrary, they required a live meeting.
 As I repeatedly countered, I thought that a written procedure would cause less stress, yield less bias, and allow a more accurate registration of every input for future reference.
-Finally, it required a 36-page response from me and a one-hour disciplinary hearing to allow me to motivate the way in which some of my flatmates had bullied me throughout the year, presumably due to legitimate differences in the way we were each concerned about the Covid-19 pandemic, along with differences in academic stage, age, nationality and physical appearance.
-I was acquitted on all accusations.
+Finally, it required a 36-page response from me and a one-hour disciplinary hearing to allow me to motivate the way in which some of my flatmates had bullied me throughout the year, and finally through false accusations.
+I think this bullying was motivated by legitimate differences in the way we were each concerned about the Covid-19 pandemic, along with differences in academic stage, age, nationality and physical appearance.
+As a general rule, people tend to have difficulties to respect and tolerate other people who are different.
+In the present instance, this difficulty drove my flatmates to submit false accusations about me while forgetting crucial information about their own behaviour.
+The time-consuming, 36-page response that I composed helped clarify the state of affairs.
+Upon a formal review, I was acquitted on all accusations.

-It is important to express one's feeling of unfairness when it exists.
-I did so in an email to the College after the resolution (private information replaced with asterisks).
+It is important to express one's feeling of unfairness.
+I did so, following the resolution, through the below email below, which I sent to the College (private information replaced with asterisks).

 <blockquote>